 Use the interest section to strengthen your keyword density: Sure, it is nice to include your hobbies in here and you should.
 However, including a few more work-related keywords/skills that will attract others in your industry to your profile will help fuel your job search traction.

-Moderate Risk: Canvass employment opportunities and make connections.
+Moderate Risk: Canvass job opportunities and make connections.

 Apply to positions available on LinkedIn: Now that you have a great profile, begin to research and find the job openings that interest you.